aneesha023/aneesha023/README.md

 ### 👩‍💻 About Me

 - 🎓 Final-year BTech student passionate about solving real-world problems using tech
-- 🛡️ Skilled in **Cloud Computing, Web Development, and Cybersecurity**
+- 🛡️ Skilled in **Cloud Computing, Web Development, Machine Learning and Cybersecurity**
 - 💡 Developed a **Fraud Call Detection App** with real-time voice analysis
 - 💻 Currently building a **modern portfolio website** using the **MERN stack**
 - 📚 Open to internships, collaborations, and learning opportunities